 Source: Authors’ estimates based on the data and methods described by Liang et al. (forthcoming).

 Notes: a.
-Lowland areas are defined as those less than 1,500 meters.
+Lowland areas are defined as those less than 1,500 meters in altitude.
 This criterion precludes some irrigable parts of Somali region (for example, around Jijiga) and Afar that are slightly above 1,500 meters, as well as some areas of Kenya that are not predominantly pastoralist. b.
-Large scale irrigation consists of major dams already in construction or at least planned.
-Since there are no such dams planned or under construction in lowland Djibouti and Somalia the estimates of increased area are zero. c.
-The low-, medium-, and high-cost scenarios, in USD per hectare, are $600, $2000, and $5,000 for small-scale irrigation and $3,000, $6,000, and $8,000 for large-scale irrigation.
-See Liang et al (forthcoming) for more details. d.
-ASAL population figures are derived from 2005 GIS data (Global Rural Urban Mapping Project, GRUMP) broken up into rural and urban population for areas under 1500 meters in altitude.
+The low-, medium-, and high-cost scenarios, in USD per hectare, are, respectively, $600, $2,000, and $5,000 for small-scale irrigation and $3,000, $6,000, and $8,000 for large-scale irrigation.
+See Liang et al (forthcoming) for more details. c.
+Large-scale irrigation consists of major dams already in construction or at least planned.
+Since there are no such dams planned or under construction in lowland Djibouti and Somalia, the estimates of increased area are zero. d.
+ASAL population figures are derived from 2005 GIS data (Global Rural Urban Mapping Project, GRUMP) broken up into rural and urban population for areas less than 1,500 meters in altitude.
 To derive figures for 2020 we assume a population growth rate of 2.6 percent, which is the current growth rate of the Somali region of Ethiopia. e.
 We assume that a household of 6 people operating 1 irrigated hectare can stay just above the poverty line.
 In fact, this scenario is probably too optimistic for several reasons.
 First, there is some evidence suggesting that household sizes in rural ASAL regions are actually larger.
 In Kenya, Little, Aboud, and Lenachuru (2009) found a household size of 6.8 in 2002, while Devereux’s (2006) Somali region study found household sizes closer to 8 people.
 However, the 2007 population census in Ethiopia recorded average household sizes of 6 and 6.5 persons for rural Afar and Somali regions of the country, respectively.
-Moreover, sedentarized farming may require a smaller labor force than pastoralism, and household sizes would normally trend down over time.
+Moreover, sedentarized farming may require a smaller labor force than does pastoralism, and household sizes would normally trend down over time.
 We thus adopt the assumption of 6 household members, which is also closer to highland scenarios.
 Second, many irrigated areas may be turned over to plantation agriculture, which could have substantially lower labor intensity (and hence job creation) than smallholder farming.
 And third, profitably using 1–2 hectares of irrigated farmland may depend heavily on access to markets, which will often be very poor in pastoralist areas.

-Figure 7.
-A map of profitably irrigable areas by lowlands and highlands of eastern Africa, by types of irrigation and international rates of return (IRR)
+Figure 4.1—Map of profitably irrigable areas by lowlands and highlands of eastern Africa, by types of irrigation and international rates of return (IRR)